 Modification of the furniture

 With a little pinch in my heart, I took the time to dismantle the old wooden cabinet part to keep only the drawers, the steel base, and of course, the sewing machine ¬- a work of art that will always be part of my decor.

-Remove the handles and spray the drawers with the Colorantic varnish cleaner and remover, leave it to react for 15 minutes on the surface, to remove old wax and traces of previous coats.
+Remove the handles and spray the drawers with the Colorantic varnish cleaner and remover, leave it to react for 15 minutes on the surface, to remove old wax and any traces of previous coats.
 Wipe down clean with a damp cloth, let dry and sand lightly.
 If the surface is still tacky after your first cleaning repeat the 1st steps.

 Wipe down well with a damp cloth to make sure there is no more residue from sanding.

 Wait 24 hours before applying wax.
 Using a round natural bristle brush, apply all over a thin layer of Natural Beeswax.
-Wipe residual wax off well with the all-blue paper towel until the wax is smooth and uniform.
+Wipe residual wax off well with the a blue paper towel until the wax is smooth and uniform.

 To complete this, I bought a “Live Edge” plank of wood that was previously stained and varnished.
 A few wood screws, recovered by dismantling the original piece of furniture, and here is my unique manicure table!